noahfranz13/ConvertFlux.jl/README.md

 4. Converting between any of the above three for any photometry at any wavelength/frequency.

 This package is written in julia to make it **fast**, but I will add python wrappers once a basic version of the julia code is written.

+### A note on the Filters used
+The `src/filters` directory was initially copied from https://github.com/griffin-h/lightcurve_fitting and much of the `Filter` struct code was heavily influenced by how filters are handled in that package.
+Anyone that uses the Filters in this package should also cite https://zenodo.org/records/11405219